JiaGengChang/MyeGPT/README.md

 - Patients and family members who contributed to the study
 - All members of the Chng Wee Joo lab for their inputs

+## Copyright
 ©2025 Chang Jia Geng.
 All rights reserved.
+Contact for licensing and permission: changjiageng@u.nus.edu